 - Control: active guidance is provided by managers and case managers to reduce absenteeism, disability and ill health incapacity and promote responsible reintegration.

 BAM initiated a building performance strategy to evaluate social, economic and environmental performance of its buildings.
 Discovering the relationship between the Indoor Environmental Quality (IEQ) and health and wellbeing (and productivity) creates an opportunity to help clients to consider better, sustainable design options in an early stage.
 IEQ refers to the quality of a building’s environment in relation to the health and wellbeing of those who occupy space within it.

 Business conduct and transparency

 The CPI classifies countries according to their perceived level of corruption on a scale from 0 to 100.
-BAM achieves the majority of its turnover in countries with a Corruption Perception Index Score higher than 80, i.e. in countries with a very low risk of corruption.
+BAM achieves the majority of its turnover in countries with a Corruption Perception Index score higher than 80, i.e. in countries with a very low risk of corruption.

 Corporate income tax, taxes on wages, social security contributions, and VAT are also considered relevant taxes in relation to the turnover that BAM makes in the areas where it works.
-These taxes provide good comparability in the Netherlands, the rest of Europe, and the rest of the world for BAM.
-Under these categories BAM’s taxes amount to 831.1 million.
+In 2016, BAM increased its transparency on tax payments by adopting public county-by-county reporting for the first time.
+These taxes provide good comparability in BAM's home countries and the rest of the world.
+Under these categories BAM’s taxes amount to €783 million.
 Relative to BAM’s turnover, the share of taxes paid deviates most from the share of turnover in the Netherlands.
-Here BAM’s share of taxes is relatively high compared to turnover.
+Here, BAM’s share of taxes is relatively high compared to turnover.